superjoebob/genny/README.md

 # GENNY
 Sega Genesis/Megadrive YM2612/SN76486 Emulation in the form of a VST/FL Plugin!
 I'm new to the whole public repository thing so if I'm doing anything wrong or ridiculous please let me know!

+First of all right out the gate:

+>This code is TERRIBLE.
+It is so awful and so bad and it belongs in C++ jail.
+There are probably still memory errors in it, it’s build setup is a mess and there are inconsistencies everywhere.
+This has been hacked together over more than 10 years, it was started when I had no idea what I was doing and continued without the intention of ever having anyone else look at the code.
+It is not a happy codebase.
+>
+So if you plan to learn from it, be warned that you might be learning things the wrong way.
+I'm sorry.

 This plugin would not be possible without code from the following repositories: